 Tips for Flock Block

 Feel free to mix and match any chicken-friendly foods you can find in your pantry!
-Because we live on a farm, I have used cracked corn instead of scratch grain.
-The same thing on the oats; oatmeal or oats from a farm store.
+Because I live on a farm, I have used cracked corn instead of scratch grain—the same thing on the oats; oatmeal or oats from a farm store.
 You can substitute sunflower seeds for pumpkin seeds.
-There is a large variety of options that your chickens will love and it will still be nutritious!
+There are many options that your chickens will love, and they will still be nutritious!

-I do not recommend giving chicks (under 8 weeks old) flock block.
-They need the vitamins and minerals in their commercial feed to grow properly.
+I do not recommend giving chicks (under eight weeks old) flock block.
+They need the vitamins and minerals in their commercial feed to grow correctly.

 Our chickens are like family, and we want them to live a long, happy, healthy life!
 I hope your chickens enjoy this recipe as much as ours.